rikithamanjunath/visualsearch/README.md

     (iv) Feature extraction using Pre trained CNN algorithms and calculation of Image Similarity

+3. Features of all the models are extracted and saved in pickle files (files --> pickle_files)

-3. Query images are files --> query_images folder
+4. Query images are files --> query_images folder

-4. Semi_images is the subset of the main dataset
+5. Semi_images is the subset of the main dataset

-4. Semi_train and Semi_test are train and test datasets
+6. Semi_train and Semi_test are the train and test datasets

 ```